How much money has your company lost over the past year due to improper pricing?

-We are confident that these amounts are much higher than the investment in the cost analysis model – from 1,000 to 3,000 euros (depending on the complexity of the processes).
+We are confident that these amounts are much higher than the investment in the cost analysis model.
 An additional advantage – when developing the model, our specialists will have to dig deep into the business processes of Your company.
 It is possible that during the project we will find cost optimization options and you will recover your investment into the model even before it is launched!

 If You want to work with the proper prices and find out how we can help You earn more money – write us to firstname.lastname@example.org and we will arrange a call.

 We have made a demo model available for download so that you could review it: